Wendy's Got the Heat

 Wendy's Got the Heat is a 2003 autobiography by American broadcaster and media personality Wendy Williams, co-written with journalist Karen Hunter.

-Plot summary

 Background

 While on her WBLS radio show in 2002, Wendy Williams expressed interest in writing a book.
 Three Simon & Schuster employees who regularly listened to the program heard Williams' statement and contacted her.
 Publishers from Atria Books and Pocket Books met with Williams and agreed an autobiography would be appropriate given her past experiences with drug use, miscarriage, and public feud with employers at WQHT, which they felt would "motivate women facing similar challenges in their struggles for success".
 After Williams's agent signed a North American distribution deal for the book, she coauthored it with journalist Karen Hunter.

 Publication and promotion

 Atria Books released Wendy's Got the Heat in hardcover on August 1, 2003.
 To promote it, Williams scheduled appearances and book signings at libraries and bookstores in New York City, Washington, D.C., and Philadelphia.
 She also marketed it at the year's Harlem Book Fair, where it sold 400 copies.
 Wendy's Got the Heat debuted at number nine on the nonfiction New York Times Best Seller list for the week ended August 9, 2003.
 On Essence magazine's hardcover nonfiction bestsellers list—which is based on sales at African-American bookstores—it entered at number one.
 The following August, Pocket Books released it in mass market paperback.